 Ask Your Internet Service Provider

 These days many people don’t own their equipment, such as routers or modems.
 Instead, they lease the hardware from their service provider.
-Most providers offer some sort of parental control or content control configuration.
+Most providers offer some parental control or content control configuration.
 These vary considerably by provider but typically allow one or more of the following features:

 - Block internet access by device